skulpt/skulpt/helloturtle.rst

    counter-clockwise.)
 Use a turtle to draw the path taken by our drunk friend.

 #.
-Enhance your program above to also tell us what the drunk student's heading
+Enhance your program above to also tell us what the drunk pirate's heading
    is after he has finished stumbling around.
-(Assume he begins at heading 0).

 #.
-If you were going to draw a regular polygon with 18 sides, what angle would
-   you need to turn the turtle at each corner?

-#.
-At the interactive prompt, anticipate what each of the following lines will
-   do, and then record what happens.
-Score yourself, giving yourself one point for each one you anticipate correctly.
+On a piece of scratch paper, trace the following program and show the drawing.
+When you are done, press ``run``
+   and check your answer.

 .. activecode:: exercise_1
     :nopre:

     import turtle
     wn = turtle.Screen()